vincenzopalazzo/Competitive-Programming-and-Contests-VP-Solution/SlidingWindowMaximum/benchmark/docs/bm_result.md

 }
 ```

-At this point, an interesting test is determinant if the C++ STL makes the code a little more slowly and I try to reproduce the second solution with a pure C++ implementation of RB Tree.
-I used the implementation called Red-Black-Tree and it is available on Github at the following link https://github.com/anandarao/Red-Black-Tree.
+At this point, an interesting test is help to understend if the C++ STL makes the code slower that a pure C++ implementation of the structure, and a good test is to reproduce the second solution with a pure C++ implementation of RB Tree.
+The impelementation in analisis is called Red-Black-Tree, and it is available on Github at the following link https://github.com/anandarao/Red-Black-Tree.

-I choose this implementation because has 38 stars on github and I assume that is tested from the community.
+The motivation to choose this implementation is the number of star on Github (38 stars), it help to assume that the implementation could tested from open-source community.

-The implementation for the code is equal to the solution reported from the Solution with Balance Binary Tree.
+In additoon, the implementation of the solution is the same of the solution reported in the section about the description of "Balance Binary Tree solution".

-So, at this point, I start to use [google benchmark](https://github.com/google/benchmark) to test the different implementation with the two solutions of a balanced tree.
+The bechmark reported inside this document was made with [google benchmark](https://github.com/google/benchmark) to test the different implementation with the two solutions of a balanced tree implementation.

 ```python